 |---|---|---|

-Account creation, legal agreements, full access | • The primary role created when enrolling in the Apple Developer Program • unrestricted access to all App Store Connect functions and the Apple Developer website, including viewing financial reports and managing all users. | |
+Account creation, legal agreements, full access | • The primary role created when enrolling in the Apple Developer Program • unrestricted access to all App Store Connect functions including financial reports and managing all users. | |

 Manage users, assign roles, access all apps | • Can perform nearly all Account Holder tasks except enrolling in programs or deleting the account • manages team members, certificates, and provisioning profiles across all apps. | |

-Manage app metadata, pricing, submissions | • Has full control over app configuration, metadata, pricing, and submission workflow but cannot manage users or access financial reports • ideal for product managers focused on app content. | |
+Manage app metadata, pricing, submissions | • Full control over app configuration, metadata, pricing, and submission workflow but cannot manage users or access financial reports • ideal for product managers. | |

-Upload builds via Xcode, manage certificates | • Technical role that can upload builds, manage certificates and provisioning profiles, and access development resources • cannot submit apps for review or change pricing. |
+Upload builds via Xcode, manage certificates | • Can upload builds, manage certificates and provisioning profiles, and access development resources • cannot submit apps for review or change pricing. |